 - Harry Osborne and Peter Parker are childhood friends who haven’t seen each other in years.
 Harry has been at a private boarding school called Ravencroft – in the comics, the Ravencroft Institute is a maximum security prison for the criminally insane.
 [7/22/13]

 - Norman Osborn (Chris Cooper) will be sick throughout the movie, building on the story started in the first film that will likely continue on through the sequels.
 [7/22/13]

 - Jamie Foxx has confirmed that there has been discussion about the possibility of bringing the Sinister Six to the big screen.
 [9/13/13]

-- In the film’s Tumblr feed, a faux news article was posted.
-In it, the name Spencer Smythe was mentioned as the head of Oscorp’s engineering division, which was currently working on a flight harness and robotics.
+- In the film’s Tumblr feed, a faux news article was posted that may hint at future developments.
+In it, the name Spencer Smythe was mentioned as the head of Oscorp’s engineering division, which is currently working on a flight harness and various robotics projects.
 That flight harness is likely going to end up as the Green Goblin’s glider, while the robotics could become “Spider Slayers,” robots that in the comics Spencer Smythe created to destroy Spider-Man.
 [10/14/13]

 - The first full trailer has arrived.
 [12/6/13]